 Students should use seats and seatbelts where available.

-If your child is not with an adult, the bus driver will remain at the bus stop until a solution is found.
+- if not supervised by an adult, the bus driver will remain at the bus stop until a solution is found.

 Your child will not be left at a bus stop without supervision.

-Read the standing on buses policy for more information.
+For more information, read the standing on buses policy .

 CCTV cameras operate on all school buses, bus interchanges and park and ride facilities.